-You may make a personal injury claim against a single or more participants in your case.
+You may make a personal injury claim against a single or more participant in your case.
 Based on the specific circumstances of your situation the party at fault could be another motorist or property owner or a government agency or even medical professionals.

-The first step to determine the parties responsible in your case is to reach out to an Houston attorney for personal injuries who will begin an investigation into your grave accident.
+The first step to determine the parties responsible in your case is to reach out to a Houston attorney for personal injuries who will begin an investigation into your grave accident.
 The lawyer you choose will have sources and connections you might not have access to and can assist you in determining the people to mention in your lawsuit and the estimate of settlement.

 What’s the Timeline to File a Injury Claim in Texas?

 Every personal injury claim is subject to the statute of limitations which is a law that establishes an expiration date for when you must make a claim in Texas the civil courts.
 If you don’t make your claim in the time that the time limit expires and the court is likely to deny your claim, and you’ll lose your chances of claiming the damages you’re entitled to claim.

 In Texas, there is a general rule that you get 2 years after the time of the accident to file a claim.
 There are exceptions to this policy according to the circumstances that led to the claim.
 For instance, if you did not realize the injury until later the statute of limitations is two years from when you first discovered the injury, instead of that of the incident.
 If your claim is based on the government agency, you have to make a formal claim against the government within six months from the date of the injury.

 The statute of limitations might indeed seem too limited however, this deadline offers numerous benefits to your injury claim.
 First, the filing deadline of a predetermined timeframe ensures witnesses are trustworthy and are available to testify.
 Additionally, filing earlier can help ensure that the evidence you have in your accident case from being lost or being damaged when you get to the courtroom.